timjbruce/reinvent_cvra_bootcamp/README.md

 Hopefully, you were able to learn how to make use of the data collected by a simulated connected vehicle (and ultimately any connected device).
 Here are some ideas to make enhancements and improvements from here:
+* Enhance the Alexa skill to read values from many different cars
 * Adjust the IAM roles for more granular permissions
 * Develop account linking for the ConnectedCar skill to read back information only for linked VINs
 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
-* Enhance ConnectedCar to get the latest fuel prices in a certain location
+* Enhance the ConnectedCar Alexa skill to get the latest fuel prices in a certain location
+* Use AWS-hosted APIs to
-* Deploy the solution with a real vehicle, using Greengrass and an OBD II dongle!
+* Deploy the solution with a real vehicle, using Greengrass and an OBDII interface!